Instructor: Steve Signell - email@example.com

 - Suggested Prerequisites

 - Attendance Policy

-Introduction to relational analysis and interpretation of spatial data and their presentation on maps (using MapInfo software).
-Geographic spatial data concepts covered are map projections, reference frames, multivariate analysis, correlation analysis, regression, interpolation, exptrapolation, and kriging.
-Database concepts of building and manipulating a spatial database, SQL, spatial queries, and integration of graphic and tabular data are covered.
+Introduction to relational analysis and interpretation of spatial data and their presentation on static and interactive maps using PostGIS, qGIS, Leaflet.js and Geoserver.
+Geographic spatial data concepts covered are map projections, vectors & geoprocessing, raster analsysis, interpolation, collaborative mapping, GIS on the cloud and web mapping.
+Database concepts of building and manipulating a spatial database, SQL, spatial queries, and integration of graphic and tabular data are also covered.
 During each class we will discuss topics and do examples.
 Related take-home exercises will be assigned.
 Depending on class size, students may be asked to present assignments to the rest of the class.
 Each student will do a semester-long project on some topic of particular interest to them, but also of relevance to the class.
-These projects will be presented to the class close to the last week.
+These projects will be presented to the class during the last week.
 4 credit hours.